Call/Text (407) 862-1825

 How To Settle A Car Accident Claim Without a Lawyer

-With Florida being a no-fault state, all drivers are required to carry at least $10,000 in Personal Injury Protection (PIP) and Property Damage Liability (PDL) coverage as part of their car insurance.
+In Florida, a no-fault state, every driver must have car insurance.
+Not only that, their insurance must cover at least $10,000 in Personal Injury Protection (PIP) and Property Damage Liability (PDL) coverage.
 And for some, that might cover the extent of the damages from their car accident.

 Or so it may seem.

-If you opt to handle your car accident claim without an attorney, you need to be fully aware of what the process is like so you know what you’re getting yourself into and what you might be giving up.
+If you decide to handle your car accident claim by yourself, it’s important to understand a few things.
+You’ll need to fully grasp what the process involves and what you could potentially be giving up.

 An insurance adjuster assesses the damage to a car after an accident